 Can the Dishwasher and Washing Machine Use the Same Waste Pipe?

 Both appliance waste pipes are connected to the sewerage line through the kitchen sink or the bathroom drain.
-You can therefore join your alliances anywhere there is a drain line.
+Therefore, you can join your alliances anywhere there is a drain line.

-Both connections also need an air gap device that helps the maters waste get back to the dishwasher or a washing machine.
+Both connections also need an air gap device that helps the maters waste to return to the dishwasher or a washing machine.
 You will also need a Tee fitting and a P-trap.
 A P-Trap prevents toxic gases from getting into the dishwasher or washing machine.

 With all the similarities, you can swap either of the appliances when the need arises.